paldhous/ucb/2018/dataviz/md/class7.md

 - **[readr](https://cran.r-project.org/web/packages/readr/readr.pdf)** Reads and writes CSV and other text files.
 - **[dplyr](https://cran.r-project.org/web/packages/dplyr/dplyr.pdf)** Processes and analyzes data, using the operations we discussed in the first class.

-These and several other useful packages have been combined into a super-package called **[tidyverse](https://blog.rstudio.org/2016/09/15/tidyverse-1-0-0/)**.
+These and several other useful packages have been combined into a super-package called the **[tidyverse](https://blog.rstudio.org/2016/09/15/tidyverse-1-0-0/)**.

 To install a package, click on the `Install` icon in the `Packages` tab, type its name into the dialog box, and make sure that `Install dependencies` is checked, as some packages will only run correctly if other packages are also installed.
 Click `Install` and all of the required packages should install: